davidvlaminck/OTLMOW/README.md

 # OTLMOW Project
 This project aims to implement the Flemish data standard OTL (https://wegenenverkeer.data.vlaanderen.be/) in Python.
-Below is sample code that should be self-explanatory.
-It demonstrates the basic possibilities of this project.

 ## Divided into smaller projects
 Since the start of this project, this library has been split up into smaller partial projects, to reduce dependency problems and overhead.